skypjack/entt/docs/md/meta.md

   ```

   This function returns a meta iterator pointing to the inserted element and a
   boolean value to indicate whether the operation was successful or not.
-Note
+A call
-  that a call to `insert` may silently fail in case of fixed size containers or
+  to `insert` may silently fail in case of fixed size containers or whether the
-  whether the arguments aren't at least convertible to the required types.<br/>
+  arguments aren't at least convertible to the required types.<br/>
-  Since the meta iterators are contextually convertible to bool, users can rely
+  Since meta iterators are contextually convertible to bool, users can rely on
-  on them to know if the operation has failed on the actual container or
+  them to know if the operation failed on the actual container or upstream, for
-  upstream, for example for an argument conversion problem.
+  example due to an argument conversion problem.

-* The `erase` member function can be used to remove elements from the container.
+* The `erase` member function is used to remove elements from the container.
+It
-  It accepts a meta iterator to the element to remove:
+  accepts a meta iterator to the element to remove:

   ```cpp
   auto first = view.begin();